Keyes, Geoffrey Charles Tasker, born 18-05-1917 in Aberdour,

 was the oldest son of Admiral of the fleet Roger John Brownlow Keyes 1st Baron Keyes,

 a British naval hero in World War I and the first Director of Combined Operations during World War II.
-His mother was Eva Mary Bowlby: they had three daughters and two sons including Geoffrey Keyes.
+His mother was Eva Mary, born Bowlby: they had three daughters and two sons including Geoffrey Keyes.
 Father Keyes survived his son and suffered a detached retina in early 1944.
 He then undertook a goodwill tour of Canada, Australia and New Zealand at the request of the British Government in July 1944.
 During his visit to the amphibious warfare ship USS Appalachian he suffered smoke inhalation following an attack by Japanese aircraft and never fully recovered.
 He died at his home in Tingewick on 26-12-1945, age 73, and was buried at the Zeebrugge corner of St James’s Cemetery in Dover.
 He attended Kingsmead School in Seaford, Sussex, Eton and the Royal Military College.
 In October/November 1941 a plan was formulated at 8th Army headquarters to attack various targets behind enemy lines, including headquarters, base installations and communications facilities.
 One of the objectives was the assassination of Erwin Rommel

 Message(s), tips or interesting graves for the webmaster: robhopmans@outlook.com